Clustered License Servers

 - When you install Citrix Licensing on a cluster, specify the name of the client access point.
 You are prompted for the name of the License Server during product installation.

-- Ensure that each node has two network adapters, one for connection to the public network and the other for the node-to-node private cluster network.
-Citrix does not support using one network adapter for both connections.
+- Ensure that each node has two network adapters.
+One for the connection to the public network and the other for the node-to-node private cluster network.
+We do not support using one network adapter for both connections.

 - The public and the private IP address must be on different subnets because the Cluster Service recognizes only one network interface per subnet.